Stitch Head: Release

 In February 2023, GFM Animation acquired the international sales for the film at the European Film Market.
 In June 2025, GFM sold the film to Wild Bunch for France and Germany, Vertice Cine for Italy and Spain, IDC for Latin America, FilmFinity for South Africa, NOS Audiovisuais for Portugal, Vertical Entertainment for Eastern Europe, Central Partnership for the CIS, ACME for the Baltics, Myndform for Iceland, Aviro for China, Filmbridge for Mongolia, Skyline for Vietnam, Filmhouse for Israel, ECS for the Middle East, and Ricochet for airlines.
 Stitch Head had its world premiere at the Annecy International Animation Film Festival on 10 June 2025.
 In late July 2025, Briarcliff Entertainment acquired the North American distribution rights to the film, and released it on 29 October.
 The film was released in Germany on 16 October 2025.
-A British release is set for 13 February 2026, by Kazoo Films.
+The film was released in the United Kingdom and Ireland on 13 February 2026, by Kazoo Films.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 60 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 Wendy Ide of Screen Daily noted its "offbeat humour and enjoyably quirky character design" in her review.
 Jeremy K. Gover of the Untitled Film Project Podcast called it "this generation's Halloween classic."
 Writing for Cineuropa, Davide Abbatescianni admits the film "doesn’t reinvent the wheel," but "the comedy—mixing slapstick, light irony and a dash of cringe—lands effectively."